🖥️ BatchPrintGTIN.com is optimised for desktop — for the best experience, open on a laptop or desktop browser.

 https://checkin.yourevent.com/verify?id=TKT-0003,Priya Patel

-The URL approach enables smart check-in: scanning the badge opens the attendee record in your check-in system automatically, no lookup needed by staff.
-Plain text is simpler if your check-in system processes the raw ID directly from the scanner input.
+The URL approach enables smart check-in: scanning the badge opens the attendee record in your check-in system automatically.
+No lookup needed by staff.

 QR Code Size on Badges